-We’re planning to rectify this slight, as we are finally planning a trip to get to New Orleans next year.
-It’s been way too long of a wait for us to go.
+I’m happy to say that we eventually rectified this slight, as we finally went to New Orleans not long ago.
+It was way too long of a wait for us to go.

-We won’t make that mistake with one of our favorite places to visit, Key West.
-It truly hurts to watch these images of Hurricane Irma going through the area.
+We didn’t make that mistake with one of our favorite places to visit, Key West.
+It truly hurt to watch these images of Hurricane Irma going through the area.